Who are we?

 The charity supports its associated trading subsidiary NCT Heritage Services Ltd (registered company number 11194504), which manages the church tourism initiative ExploreChurches, and church maintenance via MaintenanceBooker.
 NCT and NCT Heritage Services Ltd are both registered at Faith House, 7 Tufton Street, Westminster, London SW1P 3QB.

 Both the charity and its trading subsidiary will be referred to as ‘the NCT Group’, ‘we’, ‘us’ or ‘our’ onwards.

 What personal data do we process?

-If you use your credit or debit card to donate to us or to purchase a membership, we will ensure that this is done securely and in accordance with the Payment Card Industry Data Security Standard.
-You can find our more information about PCI DSS here - https://www.pcisecuritystandards.org/security_standards/index.php
+If you use your credit or debit card to donate to us or to purchase a membership, item, or service, we will ensure that this is done securely and in accordance with the Payment Card Industry Data Security Standard.
+You can find our more information about PCI DSS here https://www.pcisecuritystandards.org/security_standards/index.php

 We do not store your credit or debit card details at all, following the completion of your transaction.
 All card details and validation codes are securely destroyed once the payment or donation has been processed.
 Only staff authorised and trained to process payments will be able to see your card details.

 When someone visits nationalchurchestrust.org, explorechurches.org or maintenancebooker.org.uk we collect standard internet log information and details of visitor behaviour patterns in order to provide the best experience we can for users and keep the sites up to date and relevant.
 We will not associate any data gathered from this site with any personal data from any source.